UsamahAbdulazeez/UsamahAbdulazeez/README.md

 ## ⚡ Fun Fact
-I once came 4th and won a trophy in a table tennis competition even after losing all my games—because some opponents didn't show up!
+I once came 4th and won a trophy in a table tennis competition even after losing all my games—just because some opponents didn't show up!

 ## 🌱 Currently Exploring